 We understand how difficult this time is for you and your family.
 Your only job right now is to focus on healing, both mentally and physically, from your accident.

 As your car accident lawyers, our job is to take care of everything else.
-That includes gathering evidence to support your case, negotiating with the insurance company, and ultimately, fighting to get you financial compensation that is just and fair.
+That includes gathering evidence to support your car accident case, negotiating with the insurance company, and ultimately, fighting to get you financial compensation that is just and fair.

 Our law firm exists to help you pick up the pieces after a car wreck and move on with your life.